-The ladies suit consisted of a long full skirt, and matching button down jacket worn over a blouse.
-A large hat, gloves, jewelry (brooch, necklace), boots and sturdy leather handbag or small beaded purse completed her outfit.
+The ladies’ suit consisted of a long full skirt and matching button down jacket, worn over a blouse.
+A large hat, gloves, jewelry (brooch and necklace), boots, and sturdy leather handbag or small beaded purse completed her outfit.

 Some ladies walked with a long rolled umbrella or thin walking stick/cane.
-In winter, many ladies carried a fur muff to keep their hands warm as well as a fur stole draped off one shoulder or around the neck.
+In winter, she may have carried a fur muff to keep her hands warm, as well as a fur stole draped off one shoulder or around the neck.

 Some Edwardian outfits will forgo the suit jacket and wear a matching or contrasting button down vest (waistcoat) instead.
-This look is part of the 1890s and very early 1900s A knitted pullover vest would be an alternative layering piece for winter in the 1900s, although never exposed in public.
+This look is part of the 1890s and very early 1900s.
+A knitted pullover vest would be an alternative layering piece for winter in the 1900s, although it was never worn exposed in public.

 1900s White Tea Dresses